This Southern Black-Eyed Peas recipe is one you’ll be asked to make over and over again. It’s spicy, smoky, and delicious.

 How long to make Southern Black-Eyed Peas?

-This recipe takes about 1 hour 30 minutes.
+This recipe takes about 1 hour and 30 minutes.

 What meat to use in Southern Black-Eyed Peas?